-Established First EQA Lab in Nigeria
+Our Experience: Established the First EQA Lab in Nigeria

 Optimized patient care and diagnostic services by creating the first accredited laboratory in Nigeria.